aneeshbhattacharya/a-novel-visual-feature-and-gaze-driven-egocentric-video-retargeting/README.md

 # a-novel-visual-feature-and-gaze-driven-egocentric-video-retargeting
-Official implementation of the paper "A NOVEL VISUAL FEATURE AND GAZE DRIVEN EGOCENTRIC VIDEO RETARGETING" accepted at the IEEE ICIP 2022
+Official implementation of the paper "A NOVEL VISUAL FEATURE AND GAZE DRIVEN EGOCENTRIC VIDEO RETARGETING" accepted at the IEEE ICIP 2022 <br>

-## Note From Author
 This work was done as part of my summer research internship at IIT Kharagpur under the guidance of Dr. Jayanta Mukhopadhyay and Mr. Sai Phani Kumar Malladi (PhD)

 ## Overview